MicrosoftDocs/learn/learn-pr/azure/troubleshoot-azure-network-infrastructure/includes/3-exercise-troubleshoot-networking-with-network-watcher.md

           --description "Deny from specific IP address ranges on 80, 443 and 3389."
     ```

-1. Run this command to associate a network security group to a subnet:
+1. Run this command to associate a network security group with a subnet:

     ```bash
         az network vnet subnet update --resource-group <rgn>[sandbox resource group name]</rgn> \